Tanq16/containerized-security-toolkit/README.md

 # About this repo

-This repository contains Dockerfiles for ARM (Apple Silicon) and x86_64 variants of two security focussed docker images.
-The 3 main resources here are as follows &rarr;
+This repository contains Dockerfiles for ARM (Apple Silicon) and x86_64 variants of a security focussed docker image.
+The 2 main resources here are as follows &rarr;
 * An image that contains many security focussed tools
-* An image that contains a small collection of cloud security tools
 * Dockerfile to be used as a base for building other images

-The security focussed images are also available to be directly pulled from docker hub.
+The security focussed image is also available to be directly pulled from docker hub.
 A GitHub CI Action builds and pushes the images to docker hub monthly and on every commit.
 The Apple Silicon images are built using [Buildx](https://docs.docker.com/buildx/working-with-buildx/).

-The image called `sec_docker` has the [cli-productivity-suite](https://github.com/tanq16/cli-productivity-suite) preinstalled in it i.e., a funky shell along with customized vim and tmux comes with it.
+The image is called `sec_docker` and it has the [cli-productivity-suite](https://github.com/tanq16/cli-productivity-suite) preinstalled i.e., a funky shell along with customized vim and tmux.

 ## Information on Conventions and the Container

-The security images are built with the intention of ssh-ing into them and making use of tmux to work.
+The security image is built with the intention of ssh-ing into it and making use of tmux to work.
 Further, the conventions followed for building the images (also useful if edits are needed) are &rarr;
-* ports mapping follows convention &rarr; shared port = port + 50000
+* ports mapping follows convention &rarr; `shared port = port + 50000`
-* port for dynamic port forwarding when ssh-ing into the container = 65500
+* port for dynamic port forwarding when ssh-ing into the container = `65500`
 * volume mount to `/work` or `/persist` &rarr; helps with persistence
 * general installations made using Dockerfile should be placed under `/opt`
 * maintain a `run.sh` file for common stuff to run when the container starts (also helps with persistence)